 - Dual function head for cutting and hammering

 Estwing Sportsman’s Axe – The Best Premium Camping HatchetThis hatchet is the best premium choice in our review for a reason.
 When you lay eyes on this model, it’s like love at first sight.
 The clean forged lined of this hatchet, and the stainless steel finish with full-tang construction is breathtaking.

 This backpacking hatchet is a solid choice for outdoor enthusiasts looking for a multipurpose tool for camping, hunting, and self-defense.
 We like the attractive leather-bound handle that accommodates a god grip and control over the ax when chopping firewood.

 The handle is straight, giving your wrist the best cutting angle for splitting logs.
 The widened butt of this hatchet also assists you from having the ax slip through your hands while you work.
 The only drawback with this model came in the leather binding on the handle.

-- OUTDOOR VERSATILITY - A jack of all trades built perfectly for chopping logs, small trees & branches or splitting firewood & kindling.
+- OUTDOOR VERSATILITY - Perfect for chopping logs, small trees & branches or splitting firewood & kindling

 - MADE IN THE USA – Since 1923, our tools have been proudly crafted in Rockford, IL using only the finest American steel.

 After working with the tool for 30-minutes and building up a sweat, it started to feel loose on the impact with the wood.
 However, the clean chopping action of this hatchet, along with the hand-polished head, makes it a great choice.